Fejil-Francis/john-hash-cracker/README.md

 # 🔐 John Hash Cracker

 A simple yet powerful Python script that automates password cracking using **John the Ripper** and the classic `rockyou.txt` wordlist.

+---
-Perfect for ethical hacking practice and learning how hash cracking works in real-world scenarios.
+The rockyou.txt file is a famous password wordlist that contains millions of common passwords collected from real-world data breaches.
+It is the Perfect one for ethical hacking practice and learning how hash cracking works in real-world scenarios.

 ---